COVESA/Open1722/examples/acf-can/ebpf-benchmarking-extensive/README.md

 eBPF relies heavily on specific Linux kernel features.
 The capabilities for kprobes, tracepoints, and uprobes are generally available in modern kernel versions.

 - General eBPF Support: Linux kernel 4.4 or newer is required for basic eBPF functionality.
 - kprobes: Kernel-level dynamic tracing is available in Linux kernel 4.1 and later.
 For optimal performance and feature support, a kernel version of 4.14 or newer is recommended.
 - tracepoints: Kernel-level static tracing is available in Linux kernel 4.7 and later.

-- uprobes: User-space dynamic tracing is available in Linux kernel 4.3 and later
+- uprobes: User-space dynamic tracing is available in Linux kernel 4.3 and later.

 You'll need a recent version of Go installed on your system.
 This project is developed and tested with Go 1.18 or newer.